 1/2 cup olive oil

-In large pot, mix the chicken, spice mix, garlic, ginger and water.
-Bring to a boil, then turn down and simmer until chicken is cooked and soft.
+To make the chicken base: In large pot, mix the chicken, spice mix, garlic, ginger and 2 cups water.
+Bring to a boil, then turn down the heat, cover and simmer until chicken is cooked and soft.
 (Probably about an hour.)
-You want to end up with about 2 cups of liquid gravy (in addition to the chicken of course) so if you end up with much more, just cook it a little longer.
-If you have less, add more water during cooking.
+The chicken may release some liquid, and you want to end up with about 2 cups of gravy (in addition to the chicken of course).
+So if you end up with much more, cook it uncovered a little longer.
+If you have less, add a little more water.

 If you get a red powder packet in the biryani mix, sprinkle it on top of the rice for nice bits of yellow color.
 Sometimes it’s not in the box – which is a bummer, but not a fatal flaw.